Emergence of Cooperation in the thermodynamic limit: Introduction

 Using the analogy with the 1D Ising model, we try to understand the equilibrium strategy in a population and predict how cooperative behavior emerges in the thermodynamic limit.
 We model a situation similar to 1D Ising model, where the sites are replaced by players and spin up or spin down correspond to the strategies $s_1$ or $s_2$ adopted by the players.
 Magnetization in Ising model is defined as the difference in the number of spin up and spin down particles.
 Similarly, Magnetization in game theory can be defined as the difference in the number of players choosing strategy $s_1$ or $s_2$.
 We first relate the Ising model to the payoff's in game theory and then apply this method first to Prisoner's dilemma and then to game of Chicken (variant of Hawk-Dove game).
-There have been earlier attempts to use the 1D Ising model to find the equilibrium strategy in the thermodynamic limit \cite{5}.
-We find that there are some unphysical implications of the results of Ref. \cite{5}.

-This paper is organized as follows-section II connects the 1D Ising model to the payoffs of game theory by extending the analogy of Ref. \cite{1} to the thermodynamic limit, then in section III we calculate the Magnetization which gives the Nash equilibrium strategy for Prisoner's dilemma in the thermodynamic limit.
+There have been earlier attempts to use the 1D Ising model to find the equilibrium strategy in the thermodynamic limit, see Ref.~\cite{5}.
+We find that there are some unphysical implications of the results of Ref.~\cite{5}.
+This paper is organized as follows-we next discuss how to connect the 1D Ising model to the payoffs of game theory by extending the analogy of Ref.~\cite{1} to the thermodynamic limit, then we calculate the game magnetization which gives the Nash equilibrium strategy for Prisoner's dilemma in the thermodynamic limit.
 We observe how cooperators arise in Prisoner's dilemma in the thermodynamic limit even when defection is the Nash equilibrium.
-Further, we deal with the problems associated with the model of Ref. \cite{5} in brief.
-In section IV we do a similar analysis for the game of Chicken which has no unique pure strategy Nash equilibrium in the two player case.
+Further, we deal with the problems associated with the model of Ref.~\cite{5} in brief.
+Later we do a similar analysis for the game of Chicken which has no unique pure strategy Nash equilibrium in the two player case.
 We find how in the thermodynamic limit majority of cooperators can emerge.
 We end with the conclusions.